akaserra/passwordgen_python/README.md

 A password generator in python

-*if you want to report a bug, enter my studios: https://discord.gg/kUvd982grX*
+*if you want to report a bug, enter on my studios: https://discord.gg/kUvd982grX*

 ## SETUP